All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why is compounded semaglutide so much cheaper than Ozempic?

 Compounded medications avoid the research and development costs, marketing expenses, and patent premiums associated with brand-name drugs.
 Compounding pharmacies also operate with lower overhead costs than major pharmaceutical manufacturers.
-However, this cost savings comes with trade-offs in regulatory oversight and quality assurance.
+But this cost savings comes with trade-offs in regulatory oversight and quality assurance.

 Will insurance cover compounded semaglutide?